junf/PySideSamples/README.md

 2. **Slide.py**:
 Display image while sliding.
 Please prepare the hoge.jpg as an image file.

+3. **FadeImage.py**:
+Display image with fade-in/fade-out.
+Please prepare the fuga.jpg for background image and hoge.jpg for foreground image.

 License
 -------
 These samples are licensed under the Apache License, Version 2.0.